 Meters keep the sorted packets within certain parameters.
-You can assign an ACL to a meter, or perform actions on metered traffic, such as packet re-marking.
-Each port can accept up to 127 meters.
+You can configure a meter on an ACL, and perform actions on metered traffic, such as packet re-marking.

 Re-Marking

 Re-marking allows for the treatment of packets to be reset based on new network specifications or desired levels of service.
 You can configure the ACL to re-mark a packet as follows: